 If you can stabilize your blood sugar and keep it stabilized throughout the day, you’re gonna find that you’re automatically much more consistent.
 Your body won’t be going through periods where it’s screaming for fast energy.

 People write to me all the time and tell me that they can’t stop eating junk food.
-I ask them what they had for breakfast and it turns out their pounding cereal, whole grain bread, and a Naked Juice.
+I ask them what they had for breakfast and when they send me the list I see that they’ve basically been pounding cereal, whole grain bread, and a high-sugar drinks like Naked Juice.